tinacms/tina.io/content/docs/plugins/fields.md

 }
 ```

-In the example above, the custom inline field component isn't being used to edit data, but rather as a method of customizing the sidebar organization.
+In the example above, the custom field component isn't being used to edit data, but rather as a method of customizing the sidebar organization.

 ## Additional Reading